-Registered childcare providers must be notified to your local Health Services Executive Area and inspected by it.
+Registered childcare providers must be notified to the Child and Family Agency and inspected by it.
 The childcare facility must be registered with either the National Childminding Association of Ireland or the National Children's Nurseries Association.
 County Childcare Committees have been assigned to advance the provision of child care services within your area.
 Check with your local authority for more information on your local Committee.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.